Coroner: "We ruled it Alzheimer's disease as the cause of death"

 Preliminary autopsy results at the time didn’t support the contention.

-King's daughters, Patty King and Karen Williams, made the accusations in separate, but identically worded, affidavits
+King’s daughters, Patty King and Karen Williams, made the accusations in separate, but identically worded, affidavits filed over the weekend.

 “I believe my father was poisoned and that he was administered foreign substances to induce his premature death,” they said in their affidavits.
 “I believe my father was murdered.”

-At the time, an attorney for Toney said the daughters were chasing a check.
+An attorney for Toney said the daughters were chasing a check.

 “This is absolutely about money,” Eric Brent Bryson told CNN, adding the charges were “absolutely ridiculous” and “unfounded.”